Church of St. George of Samatya: Byzantine period

 Map of Constantinople around 1420, after Cristoforo Buondelmonti.
 The Church of Peribleptos is the domed building on the lower left part of the map.
 The creek shown in the picture originates from the holy source.

 In the fifth century on this place stood the church of Hagios Stephanos en tais Aurelianai.
 This church was located near the Helenianai Palace and the monastery of St. Dalmatios, close to an abundant water source (Hagiasma).
 From this source, still existing, originates the Turkish name of the complex ("Water Monastery").

 Not far from these buildings and from the sea walls, on a small plateau on the southern slope of the seventh hill of Constantinople, in the Xerolophos quartier, Byzantine Emperor Romanos III Argyros (r.
 1028–1034) founded a large monastery dedicated to the Theotokos Peribleptos after his unlucky expedition to Syria.
 The appellation, meaning "conspicuous", "easy to see", originates from its dominating and isolated position.
 The Emperor spent a great deal of money to erect the building, and was harshly criticized for that.
 Romanos was buried here in 1034.
 Emperor Nikephoros III Botaneiates (r.
 1078–1081) repaired the complex in 1080.
 After his deposition, Nikephoros was obliged by his successor, Alexios I Komnenos (r.
 1081–1118) to become a monk here, and was buried in the church as well.

 In the 11th-12th centuries, it was usual for the court to come to the Peribleptos each year to celebrate the candlemas.
 After the Latin sack of 1204, the church remained for a short time under Greek control, but was later given to Venetian Benedictine monks.
 After the end of the Latin Empire, Michael VIII Palaiologos (r.
 1261–1282) restored the church and added in the refectory a mosaic representing himself with his wife Theodora and their son Constantine.
 This mosaic was destroyed in the great fire of Samatya in 1782.

 At the end of the thirteenth century a young monk of the monastery, Hylarion, sent to Elegmoi in Bithynia to look after the possessions of the monastery, found the region ravaged by the Turks.
 He successfully organised the population against the raiders and after confronting them made the area safe again, but that caused a great scandal in Constantinople, since monks were not allowed to fight.
 After he was forced to go back to the capital, the Turkish pillaging started again, until the inhabitants of Elegmoi sent a petition to Constantinople asking for his return.
 At the end the Hegumen of the monastery was forced to give his consent.

-The building was damaged in 1402 by fire and lighting.
+The building was damaged in 1402 by fire and lightning.
 In 1422, Emperor Manuel II Palaiologos (r.
 1391–1425) lived in this monastery during an epidemic and the siege of the city by the Ottoman Sultan Murad II.